Postgraduate Course

 Teaching

-• Your modules are taught through lectures, seminars, practical classes and private study (approx. 12 - 16 hours per week during the autumn and spring term).
+• Your modules are taught through lectures, seminars, practical classes, and private study (approximately 12 to 16 hours per week during the autumn and spring term).

 • A typical timetable for postgraduate taught students in the Department of Psychology involves a two-hour lecture for each module per week.
-Some modules will involve additional computer labs (normally 1 hour per week), while others will include seminars (normally 2-3 per term).
+Some modules involve additional computer labs (normally one hour per week) or seminars (normally two or three per term).

-• Most taught modules will include joint lectures with undergraduate students with additional postgraduate level seminars.
+• Most taught modules include joint lectures with undergraduate students and additional postgraduate-level seminars.

 Assessment

-• Submission of coursework, coursework tests and examinations (you will be required to submit approximately 15 pieces of coursework during the year).
+• Assessment methods in submission of coursework, coursework tests, and examinations.
+You will be required to submit approximately 15 pieces of coursework throughout the course.

-• Your final research project will be completed during the summer and submitted in mid-September.
+• Your final research project will be completed at the end of your period of study.

 Dissertation